000 a Earth Inwogro_min Freedom 000 Logobanner 25

 Hydrogen and its application as an energy store

-There is enough hydrogen on Earth, but there are always two atoms hanging around with one oxygen atom.
-Or, the hydrogen was burned in conjunction with oxygen.
+There's plenty of hydrogen on Earth, but two atoms of it are always hanging around with one oxygen atom.
+Or, the hydrogen is combusted in conjunction with oxygen.
 We call this partnership water.
+So, we need to separate them again.

-The force that drives the hydrogen atom to oxygen is the electron.
+The force that drives the hydrogen atom towards oxygen is the electron.

-It is the same electron that drives machines or generates light, it brings computers to life, drives refrigerators and is the basis for almost everything that makes our lives easier.
-Without electrons, we would look very old.
-We cannot generate electrons directly, but we can move them.
+It is the same electron that drives machines and generates light; it makes computers work, powers refrigerators, and is the basis for almost everything that makes our lives easier.
+Without electrons, we would look pretty old.
+We cannot create electrons directly, but we can move them.
 This is the basis of our electrical energy.
-We can create an excess of electrons by movement, which we call voltage.
-With this voltage (U) counting unit volt it is then possible to force the electrons to work for us and to produce power (P), specified in watts.
-We call his path through a conductor and the resistance that serves us, current flow (I), the amount of which we specify in amperes.
-If we now give the hydrogen back its electron, it separates from the oxygen atom again and we can use the energy stored in the hydrogen by burning the hydrogen again.
-To do this, we first have to provide a performance.
-We have to build power plants and lots of them.
-Because this conversion of electrical energy into hydrogen and back from hydrogen into electrical energy is very lossy.
-With this back and forth we lose a smooth 85% to 87%.
-Another 5% to 10% are lost through cables so that we have to build about 90% to 97% more power plants for the electric use of hydrogen than if we were to use the electrical energy directly.
+Through movement, we can generate an excess of electrons, which we call voltage.
+With this voltage (U), measured in volts, it is then possible to force the electrons to work for us and produce power (P), expressed in watts.
+Their path through a conductor and the resistance we serve is called current flow (I), the quantity of which we measure in amperes.
+If we now give the hydrogen its electron back, it separates from the oxygen atom, and we can use the energy stored in the hydrogen by burning the hydrogen again.
+To do this, we first have to generate some power.
+We have to build lots of power plants, because this conversion of electrical energy into hydrogen and back from hydrogen into electrical energy involves significant losses.
+In this back and forth, we lose a full 85% to 87% of the energy.
+Another 5% to 10% is lost through transmission lines, meaning we have to build approximately 90% to 97% more power plants than if we were to use the electrical energy directly.

-Only 13 -15% of the electrical energy taken from the network could be fed back; 85% and 87% of the electrical energy was lost during the conversion of electrical energy into hydrogen and the conversion of hydrogen back into electrical energy in the 2003 experiment at the FTZ in Büsum.
+Only 13-15% of the electrical energy taken from the grid could be fed back into the grid; 85% and 87% of the electrical energy was lost during the conversion of electrical energy into hydrogen and the reconversion of hydrogen into electrical energy, respectively, in the 2003 experiment at the FTZ in Büsum.

-The storage of electrical energy in hydrogen is therefore a very, very lossy variant of the storage.
+Storing electrical energy in hydrogen is therefore a very, very lossy storage option.

-Electrolysers: First of all, let's take a look at the conversion of electrical energy into hydrogen.
-Everyone knows this process from chemistry lessons, it is called electrolysis:
+Electrolyzers: Let's first look at the conversion of electrical energy into hydrogen.
+Everyone is probably familiar with this process from chemistry class; it's called electrolysis:

 PEM_Elektrolyser